kensanata/spellcasters/Zorkan.md

 MV 12.
 When you reach level 9, you can create a *stone* golem with HD 9 AC 1 3d6 MV 12.
 Such a creature needs no rest, no food, no water and no friends.
 It does not sicken nor will it ever die unless destroyed by violence.
+It is not affected by cold, fire, poison, sleep or charms.
 Golems do not speak and are a bit dim.
 They don't use interesting tactics, they can't cast spells and they don't use ranged weapons, but they will defend their creator at all costs, taking any blows aimed at them, if possible.
 Sadly, while most are loyal servants